The Tracer DAO is, and always will be, decentralised.

 - These ‘philanthropists’ in time will receive reputation for their work and will become trusted to deliver future work.

-In order for this Proposal to take effect, it must be pushed to Snapshot by a current DAO member and then be successfully voted on.
+In order for this EOI to take effect, a Proposal must be commenced by a current DAO member and that Proposal must succeed.

-We encourage the discussion of this Proposal in the comments below.
+We encourage the discussion of this EOI in the comments below.